-My first encounter using a ribber cast on comb for open edge single bed knitting was in using the Passap machine.
+My first encounter using a ribber cast-on comb for open edge single bed knitting was in using the Passap machine.
 Its use for this purpose is possible on other brands as well.
 It provides an easy way to deal with waste yarn and weight application on ribbed fabrics.
-I like using ribber cast on combs when knitting single bed to distribute weight evenly across pieces if needed.
-A second comb may be inserted as knitting grows.
+I like using ribber cast-on combs when knitting single-bed to distribute weight evenly across pieces if needed.
+A second comb may be inserted as the knitting grows.
 Weights may then be removed and moved up, and so on.
 Unevenly distributing weight causes elongated stitches in those areas, and makes shaped knitting unpredictable unless the ratio of weight to the width of knitting is maintained.
-Here the topic is using the ribber comb in single bed open cast on and hanging hems.
+Here the topic is using the ribber comb in single bed open cast-on and hanging hems.

-the comb in positiona pass is made slowly with the ribber sinker plate in place the comb is droppedbring all needles out to hold position knit one more row, returning to starting positionchange sinker plate on knit carriage, proceed with hemthe comb will then need to be lifted up to close the hemfirst rest a knitting needle or similar tool on the open hem lift comb up enclosing knitting needle, add weightslift comb perpendicular to needles, move it forward sightly for a better view of stitchesneedles (red dot) need to enter the stitches through their center (yellow highlight), not their side (orange highlight) or stitches will later drop; push needles through the center of each stitch on comb continue across the bed
+a pass is made slowly with the ribber sinker plate in place the comb is dropped bring all needles out to hold / E position knit one more row, return to the starting position change the ribber arm to the sinker plate for the knit carriage, and proceed with hem the comb will then need to be lifted up to close the hem first rest a knitting needle or similar tool on the open hem lift comb up enclosing knitting needle, add weights lift comb perpendicular to needles, move it forward slightly for a better view of stitches needles (red dot) need to enter the stitches through their center (yellow highlight), not their side (orange highlight) or stitches will later drop; push needles through the center of each stitch on comb continue across the bed

-remove wire from comb, lift it up and offremove weights and knitting needle; wrap cut yarn end around the last needle on that side pick up from row below to fill in “missing single stitch” on opposite sidecomplete hem with looser joining row, return to standard tension, continue knitting
+remove the wire from the comb, lift it up and off remove weights and knitting needle; wrap the cut yarn end around the last needle on that side pick up from the row below to fill in the “missing single stitch” on the opposite side complete the hem with looser joining row, return to standard tension, continue knitting

-For other purposes and an edge similar to a “weaving cast on”executed on Japanese machines use EON for the “cast on row”, then bring into work and add the rest of the needles prior to knitting the second row.
+For other purposes and an edge similar to a “weaving cast on”executed on Japanese machines use EON for the “cast on row” and bring into work the rest of the needles prior to knitting the second row.